FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Annualizing too early.
 Taking one strong month and multiplying by twelve produces fantasy numbers.
 “We grew 20% last month, so we’re on track for 792% annual growth” is technically correct math and completely misleading.
 Wait until you have at least three to six months of data before annualizing anything.

 Comparing gross revenue instead of net.
-Growth rate should reflect net revenue — after refunds, chargebacks, and discounts.
+The revenue growth rate should reflect net revenue, after refunds, chargebacks, and discounts.
 A 15% MoM growth rate that includes €2,000 in refunded annual plans is overstating reality.

 FAQ

-What is a good month-over-month growth rate for SaaS?
+What is a good month-over-month revenue growth rate for SaaS?

-How do I calculate YoY growth if my SaaS is less than a year old?
+How do I calculate the revenue growth rate if my SaaS is less than a year old?

-You can’t calculate a true year-over-year growth rate without twelve months of data.
-Use MoM growth instead and present a trailing three-month or six-month compound growth rate to show trajectory.
-Annualizing a single month’s growth rate is misleading — wait until you have enough history for the number to mean something.
+You cannot calculate a true year-over-year revenue growth rate without twelve months of data.
+Use MoM growth instead and present a trailing three-month or six-month compound number to show trajectory.
+Annualizing a single month is misleading: wait until you have enough history for the figure to mean something.

-Should I use MRR or ARR to calculate growth rate?
+Should I use MRR or ARR to calculate the revenue growth rate?

-Use MRR for month-over-month calculations and ARR for year-over-year.
-They’re the same underlying data at different scales — ARR is just MRR multiplied by twelve.
+Use MRR for the month-over-month revenue growth rate and ARR for the year-over-year version.
+They’re the same underlying data at different scales: ARR is just MRR multiplied by twelve.
 The important thing is consistency: pick one base metric and stick with it across all your reporting periods so comparisons are apples-to-apples.

 What is the difference between revenue growth rate and MRR growth rate?

-Revenue growth rate is a general term that can apply to any revenue stream.
+The revenue growth rate is a general term that can apply to any revenue stream.
 MRR growth rate specifically measures the change in monthly recurring revenue, excluding one-time charges, setup fees, and non-recurring income.
-For SaaS companies, MRR growth rate is the standard because it reflects the predictable, repeating revenue that determines the long-term value of the business.
+For SaaS companies, MRR-based growth is the standard because it reflects the predictable, repeating revenue that determines the long-term value of the business.

-How do I account for seasonality in growth rate calculations?
+How do I account for seasonality in revenue growth rate calculations?

-Use year-over-year comparisons instead of month-over-month.
-YoY growth compares the same calendar period across years, which neutralizes seasonal patterns like summer slowdowns or end-of-year budget freezes.
+Use a year-over-year revenue growth rate instead of month-over-month.
+The YoY comparison covers the same calendar period across years, which neutralizes seasonal patterns like summer slowdowns or end-of-year budget freezes.
 If you don’t have twelve months of data yet, note seasonal context alongside your MoM numbers rather than pretending the dip doesn’t exist.

 Free Tool